 - Passing Grade: The Course Director will stipulate the minimum assessment score required to pass the remediation.

 - Failure: If a failure is recorded for the remediation, the failure will be considered a second failure of the same curricular unit and the student will be automatically dismissed.
-See Dismissal Policy.
+See Dismissal and Removal from Academic Environment Policy.

 No retake examination/assessment option will be offered for a failed remediation experience.

 *Any component of the curriculum where a grade is earned.